-In 2011, she finished 14th at the U.S. Junior Championships, after which the U.S. women's junior national team was named.
-Thirteen gymnasts made the team, meaning Biles missed by one spot.
-In her autobiography, Courage to Soar: A Body in Motion, A Life in Balance, Biles describes the defeat as a devastating, heartbreaking failure.

-^(B) In October 2019, the 22-year-old gymnast not only expertly nailed her landings at the gymnastics world championships, she vaulted her way into the history books, winning her 25th world championship medal, more than any other gymnast in the world.
+- Biles' performances are so amazing, you might find yourself thinking gravity's merely a suggestion rather than a natural law as she twists and turns in the air like a leaf in the wind.
+And yet, her techniques necessitate stupendous physical strength to pull off, so if you've ever witnessed her impeccable execution, you likely won't need much convincing that she's the greatest gymnast in the world. - B In 2011, she finished 14th at the U.S. Junior Championships, after which the U.S. women's junior national team was named.
+Thirteen gymnasts made the team, meaning Biles missed by one spot-a defeat she describes in her autobiography, Courage to Soar: A Body in Motion, A Life in Balance, as a demoralizing, heartbreaking failure. - © By then, many already recognized Biles as the greatest of all time, or GOAT, but it was during her Olympic debut that she became a household name.
+Along with fellow American, swimmer Katie Ledecky, Biles was the most decorated female athlete at Rio, winning five medals in total and four of them gold! - D In October 2019, the 22-year-old gymnast not only expertly nailed her landings at the gymnastics world championships, she vaulted her way into the history books, winning her 25th world championship medal, more than any other gymnast in the world.
 And as if that wasn't enough, two of her moves during the competition were added to the list of signature moves bearing her name.
-One, now officially named the "Biles," is a mind-boggling double-double dismount from the balance beam involving a double-twisting double backflip.
+One, now officially dubbed the "Biles," is a mind-boggling double-double dismount from the balance beam involving a double-twisting double backflip.

-© Biles' performances are so death-defying, you might find yourself thinking gravity's merely a suggestion rather than a natural law; she flawlessly twists and turns in the air like a leaf in the wind.
-And yet, her techniques demand stupendous physical strength to pull off.
-If you've seen her perform, you likely don't need much convincing that she's the greatest gymnast in the world.

-D By then, many already recognized Biles as the greatest of all time, or GOAT, but it was during her Olympic debut that she became a household name.
-Along with fellow American, swimmer Katie Ledecky, Biles was the most decorated female athlete at Rio, winning five medals in total and four of them gold!